amanp592/Linear-Regression-Model/README.md

 # Linear-Regression-Model
-A Linear Regression Model on the USA Housing Dataset
+A Linear Regression Model based on the `USA Housing` Dataset